-- Harmonics get rid of them using mirrors, detuning, or other means, especially for thick transmission samples. - Alignment the beam should only see homogeneous sample and windows between the IO and I (or If) detectors - Linearity ionization chambers must be plateaued.
+- Harmonics get rid of them using mirrors, detuning, or other means, especially for thick transmission samples. - Linearity ionization chambers must be plateaued.
 Other detectors may need deadtime corrections - Offsets dark currents must be measured and subtracted to compensate for drifts